Jaiden Putman

-Jaiden Ellis Putman (born 18 September 2006) is an English professional footballer who plays as a defender for club Queens Park Rangers.
+Jaiden Ellis Putman (born 18 September 2006) is an English professional footballer who plays as a defender for club Woking on loan from Queens Park Rangers.

 Club career

 Queens Park Rangers

 Putman started his career with Queens Park Rangers, joining the club's under-9s at the age of eight.
-Before signing his first professional contract at the end of the 2024–25 season, he spent a short loan spell with National League North side Oxford City in February 2025, where he featured three times.
+Before signing his first professional contract at the end of the 2024–25 season, he enjoyed loan spells at both Barking and Oxford City.

 On 12 August 2025, he made his first-team debut for Queens Park Rangers in a 3–2 away defeat to Plymouth Argyle in the EFL Cup, playing 86 minutes before being substituted for fellow academy graduate debutant Kalen Brunson.
+On 6 December 2025, Putman joined National League South side, Bath City on loan until 3 January 2026.
+On 7 February 2026, his loan was extended until the end of the season.

+On 7 August 2026, Putman joined National League side, Woking on a short-term youth loan.